Gwali-1/Swytch/README.md

 # About

-Swytch is a web framework written in Csharp.
-It is lightweight, fast and offers an alternative and refreshing way to author web services like REST APIs and web applications.It provides an expressive routing API, built-in templating with RazorLight, support for asynchronous job processing using Actors, and seamless database integration with Dapper.
+Swytch is a web framework written in C#.
+It is lightweight, fast and offers an alternative and refreshing way to author web services like REST APIs, web applications and static sites.It provides an expressive routing API, built-in templating with RazorLight, support for asynchronous job processing using Actors, and seamless database integration with Dapper.